BlueBaseJS/core/docs/api/reference.md

 ### get

-Get a component registered with registerComponent(name, component, ...hocs).
+Get a component registered with set(name, component, ...hocs).
-Its accepts multiple names and return the first availble component in the list of arguments
+Its accepts multiple component names.It iterates arguments and returns first found registered component.

 **Parameters**